-Interestingly, a study published earlier this month by a team from Harvard and Germany’s Max Planck Institute found that in general, great apes prefer cooked over raw foods (Wobber V et al. 2008).
+Interestingly, a team from Harvard and Germany’s Max Planck Institute found that in general, great apes prefer cooked over raw foods (Wobber V et al. 2008).

 Another of their studies, published last year, indicates that eating cooked foods takes less energy than eating raw foods… a small but possibly significant survival advantage in terms of calorie conservation (Boback SM et al. 2007).

 Modern hunter-gatherers combine raw and cooked foods to healthful effect Studies of modern hunter-gatherer societies indicate two things:

 - They cook about half their food, which invariably includes some animal foods (meat, fish, insects), albeit much less meat than Americans and Europeans eat.

 - They enjoy low rates of the chronic degenerative diseases that plague Western countries and are rising among developing countries as well: cancer, diabetes, heart disease, and dementia.